On This Page: [hide]

 A thoughtful framework on ways to teach students to write with AI from Glenn Kleiman can be referenced for further reading.

-Review ChatGPT’s privacy policy before asking students to sign up for the service.
-Students should be made aware that signing up authorizes ChatGPT to share “Personal Information” with third parties without notice and that they must provide their cell phone number to the service.
+Since many student continue to use ChatGPT, the most popular of these tools, consider asking students to review ChatGPT’s privacy policy Students should be made aware that signing up authorizes ChatGPT to share “Personal Information” with third parties without notice and that they must provide their cell phone number to the service.
 In addition, ChatGPT’s parent company OpenAI discloses that:

 - It can access any information fed into or created by its technology